PXAV/bosstroll-rework-spigot1.8/README.md

+# Important Notice!
+This project is no longer maintained.
+It does not meet my current coding standards and the code should not be used for educational purposes.
+The repository will be archived for legacy reasons.

 # BossTrollRework - Introduction

 BossTroll is a project that was started 2017 by pxav.
 It allows server admins to troll their players in a new way.
 Due to own and innovative troll features it gives variety to the common alternatives.